Who I Am

 I am a non-binary, queer, 1.5 generation Chinese-Canadian immigrant settler, residing on the unceded traditional territories of hən̓q̓əmin̓əm̓ and Sḵwx̱wú7mesh peoples (known colonially as Burnaby).
 Additionally, I identify as neurodivergent and mentally ill, while acknowledging my privileges of middle-class and able-bodied status.

-Beyond my role as a counsellor and art therapist, I navigate the rewarding challenges of parenting a kindergartener, a journey filled with boundless love and patience.
-As an avid art maker, I find joy in various creative pursuits, including caring for plants and animals, painting, collaging, cooking, and immersing myself in the captivating worlds of video games.
+Beyond my role as a counselor and art therapist, I’m also a parent to a kindergartener, navigating the chaotic yet magical experience of parenthood.
+As an avid artist, I find joy in diverse creative pursuits, such as caring for plants and animals, painting, collaging, cooking, and immersing myself in the captivating worlds of video games.

 Image description: a Chinese person with dyed green hair looking down at two pictures of flowers.